 No matter what, make sure to withdraw cash beforehand.
 Most places won’t take cards and the queue to the ATMs is insane in town, so come prepared and save yourself a lot of time.

 Where to stay

+There are so many festive things to do in Manchester around Christmas, so stay a few nights to make the most of it.
 Pretty much anywhere in the city centre is near one of the markets, but if you want to enjoy some fun night life, stay near Canal Street.
 Hotel Brooklyn is a fabulous option.

 Cardiff- biggest Christmas Market in Wales

 Cardiff is often an overlooked hidden gem when it comes to the festive season, but it’s one of the best Christmas cities in Europe.

 It’s spread over two locations in the city centre.
 The main market is spread around the streets close to 15th century St John’s Church and Cardiff Market, including the popular Hayes shopping area.
 This is Christmas with a Welsh twist, where you can find gifts made from Welsh slate and some fantastic Snowdonia cheeses in the food stalls.